dboissier/mongo4idea/README.md

 * You can edit your mongo shell path with a test button
 * To add a server, click on the **[+]** button and a dialog will appear
+* Set a label for your server, this will be more convenient to distinguish each of them in the Mongo explorer
 * If the server requires authentication, you can put your credentials
 * You can let the plugin connect to the server on the IDE startup by clicking on the corresponding checkbox
 * If you want to hide some collections, you can put them in the **Collections to ignore** field.